-Origin Of Mars’ Moons Finally Established: It Was A Large Asteroid That Did It, Says New Study
+Origin Of Mars’ Moons Finally Established: It Was A Large Asteroid That Did It, According To New Study

 Moreover, it seems the Red Planet originally had more than two moons to begin with and that these were eventually “assimilated into Mars,” leaving just Phobos and Deimos behind.

-The research, conducted by scientists at the Southwest Research Institute (SwRI), reveals that the two tiny Mars moons were formed much like our own but that the asteroid impact which led to their creation was of a significantly smaller scale than in the case of Earth.
+The research, conducted by scientists at the Southwest Research Institute (SwRI), reveals that the two tiny Mars moons were formed much like our own, but the asteroid impact that led to their creation was of a significantly smaller scale than in the case of Earth.

 “Ours is the first self-consistent model to identify the type of impact needed to lead to the formation of Mars’ two small moons,” lead author Dr. Robin Canup said in a SwRI news release.